Recognising the signs of ovulation

 Some women feel ovulation as a pain in the lower part of their stomach and back, and some feel pain on one side of their vulva.
 This feeling is called Mittelschmerz and can last for a few minutes to a few hours.
-The pain is probably due to the slight vaginal bleeding in the ovaries when the egg is released.
-You may see a small amount of blood in your discharge which is a sign of ovulation.
+The pain is due to the detachment of an egg from the ovary and may be accompanied by slight bleeding ovulation.

 Lots of women may also feel a slight pain in the pelvis or abdomen during the days around ovulation.
 The pain subsides when the ovaries start to release an egg.
 This pain can also be felt in the lower abdomen and is often on only one side.
 This means that the egg is released from one of the two ovaries.

 When the egg is released your body temperature falls to the lowest temperature throughout your menstrual cycle.
 There is an increase in temperature of 0.3-0.5 degrees the day after ovulation.
 Take your temperature regularly at the same time every day and write the result down to keep an eye on ovulation.